C.J. Wilcox had to wait longer than most for this opportunity.

 As a result, Wilcox returned to UW for his senior season.
 He led the team with 18.3 points per game and was named second-team all-conference, but the Huskies finished with a 17-15 record and missed the postseason.

 Wilcox isn’t sure if his final year at UW helped his stock or hurt it.

 “I know a lot of organizations look down on age and see you don’t have as much upside as some of the younger guys, but I had to get surgery last year.
 That needed to be done,” Wilcox said.
 “I was probably going to come out last year, but the foot got in the way.

-Wilcox worked out for 16 NBA teams, he said, in addition to attending the NBA combine in Chicago, and he spent four weeks working out with former UCLA star Don MacLean in Agoura Hills, California, outside of Los Angeles.
+He worked out for 16 NBA teams, Wilcox said, in addition to attending the NBA Draft Combine in Chicago, and spent four weeks working out with former UCLA star Don MacLean in Agoura Hills, California, outside of Los Angeles.